berfinduman/leetcode_for_algo/README.md

-# leetcode_for_algo
+# Improving my algorithm skills by solving leetcod
-I decided to solve leetcode questions and collect my answers in this repository
+I decided to solve leetcode questions and collect my answers in this repository.